-Computation offloading is one of the most significant features in MEC.
-Offloading may significantly prolong the lifespan of IoT devices by delegating computation tasks to edge devices as long as the communication overhead remains reasonable~\cite{IoT_ML_Network2}.
+Computation offloading is a significant MEC feature as it may prolong the lifespan of IoT devices by delegating computation tasks to edge devices as long as the communication overhead remains reasonable~\cite{IoT_ML_Network2}.
 Specifically, the amount of energy that a mobile node can save by offloading an application depends on the number of computation instructions and communication data.
 If the computation instructions are much larger than the communication data, it is more energy-efficient to offload the computation-intensive application to the server.
 However, if communication is expensive, it is better to carry out the application at the mobile node itself.
 The condition also depends on the bandwidth available for communication, where a large bandwidth can save communication time and improve EE~\cite{IoT_ML_Network2}.
-Fig.~\ref{mec_offloading} illustrates when offloading can save energy~\cite{MEC2}.
+Figure~\ref{mec_offloading} illustrates when offloading can save energy~\cite{MEC2}.

-There are three categories of energy-efficient offloading methods: i) computation-based methods which involve partitioning the offloading application program and offloading computation-intensive parts, ii) communication-based methods which involve reducing the amount of communication by aggregating data or compressing it~\cite{MEC2}, and iii) hybrid/joint optimizations methods which involve collaboratively executing tasks on the mobile node and the cloud to minimize EC while ensuring the total execution of tasks~\cite{mathur2021machine}.
-The study in~\cite{mathur2021machine} has demonstrated that computation offloading was shown to reduce EC and increase battery life up to 50\% for practical applications.
+There are various energy-efficient offloading methods: i) computation-based methods, which involve partitioning the offloading application program and offloading computation-intensive parts; ii) communication-based methods, which involve reducing the amount of communication by aggregating or compressing data~\cite{MEC2}; and iii) hybrid/joint optimizations methods, which involve collaboratively executing tasks on the mobile node and the cloud to minimize EC while ensuring the total execution of tasks~\cite{mathur2021machine}.
+The study in~\cite{mathur2021machine} demonstrated that computation offloading can reduce EC and increase battery life up to 50\% for practical applications.

-Notice that selecting the locations for the infrastructures of the MEC, specifically servers, is the first step towards constructing the MEC system.
-To make the server-site selection cost-effective, the system planners and administrators should account for the deployment cost and the demand for computation~\cite{lahderanta2021edge,ruha2020capacitated, gasmi2022survey}.

-Green MEC is an emerging technology that combines the benefits of MEC with energy-efficient computing to create a more sustainable and eco-friendly approach to mobile computing~\cite{sun2017green}.
-The need for Green MEC arises from the growing awareness of the environmental impact of mobile computing and the increasing demand for sustainable solutions.
-As mobile networks and devices become more ubiquitous and essential to our daily lives, their EC and carbon footprint also increase.
-Green MEC provides a way to reduce this impact by optimizing the use of resources and energy-efficient computing techniques.
-Unfortunately, designing a green MEC is more difficult than creating a green wireless communication system.
-The amount of computational resources that need to be managed in order to have a satisfactory computation performance is greater, which makes traditional green radio techniques less practical~\cite{sun2017green}.